doyle-lab-ucla/auto-qchem/Install.md

 Install the miniconda with python=3.7 suitable for your OS: [miniconda installation webpage](https://docs.conda.io/en/latest/miniconda.html)

-In anaconda prompt (Windows) or terminal (MacOS) create a conda environment executing.
-You can use a different environment name, in this instructions we will use ```autoqchem```
+In anaconda prompt (Windows) or terminal (MacOS) create a conda environment.
+You can use a different environment name, in this instructions we will use ```autoqchem```.
+For Windows 'Anaconda Powershell Prompt' has more functionality than 'Anaconda Prompt', e.g. tab-completion, but either one works fine.
 ```bash
 conda create --name autoqchem python=3.7
 ```